viktorcode/SyncStorage/README.md

 # SyncStorage

 Property wrapper for storing and synchronising property values via iCloud Key-Value Storage.
 Functions as a local persistent storage when iCloud is unavailable.
-Can bu used to replace `@AppStorage` property wrapper.
+Can be used to replace `@AppStorage` property wrapper.

         @SyncStorage("music") var musicEnabled = true
         @SyncStorage("sfx") var sfxEnabled = true